The tools provided in the Interactive Canvas make it a versatile and creative space for exploring lesson content.

 Undo and redo

-The circular arrows on the left end of the tool bar will undo and redo actions.
-If a mistake is made, e.g. an element is moved off the side of the canvas, click the arrow pointing counterclockwise to undo the action.
+The curved arrows on the left end of the tool bar will undo and redo actions.
+If a mistake is made, e.g. an element is moved off the side of the canvas, click the arrow pointing left to undo the action.

 Note: Wait for the canvas to save between each click for best results.

-To reverse an 'undo' action, click the clockwise arrow.
+To reverse an 'undo' action, click the right-pointing arrow.

 Students also have a Reset button available, which takes the canvas back to the original state.